-Connecting Perl on UNIX or Linux to Microsoft SQL Server - Perl DBI/DBD::ODBC Tutorial Part 3
+Connecting Perl on UNIX or Linux to Microsoft SQL Server

-The pre-requisite software for this tutorial is:
+The prerequisite software for this tutorial is:

 1. Perl